aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 #### What Happened?

 You have configured your compound beacon for the GSI3 partition key to:
-- if not other constructors are used, write the partition key for reservations if the item contains a building ID
+- if no other constructors are used, write the partition key for reservations if the item contains a building ID
 - otherwise, write the partition key for tickets if the item contain a severity

 ### Step 6: